yeehaa123/elab/CHAT/platform.md

 ## How does this research build on relevant state-of-the-art research?

-One of the premisses of this project is that there is hardly any state of the art research on this topic.
-The digital tools that are used in humanities research are hardly ever topic of discussion or reflection.
+One of the premisses of this project is that there is hardly any state-of-the-art research on this topic.
+The digital tools that are used in humanities research are hardly ever made into a topic of discussion or reflection.
 The building of new custom made tools, such as the platform that we suggest, is even more rare.

-That being said, our project does build on some pioneering work by people such as Stefan Sinclair (McGill), John Willinsky (Stanford), Alan Liu (University of Santa Barbara), Geoff Bowker (UC Irvine), and Siva Vaidhyanathan (University of Virginia).
-All of which are involved as advisors in our project.
+That being said, our project does build on some pioneering work by people such as Stefan Sinclair (McGill), John Willinsky (Stanford), Alan Liu (University of Santa Barbara), Geoff Bowker (UC Irvine), and Siva Vaidhyanathan (University of Virginia), all of which are involved as advisors in our project.

 TO DO: LOOK FOR RELATED PROJECTS